HonraoYash/Live-AQI/datastore-setup.md

 I have chosen Redis as the database.

 Because on exploring, I found out that Redis is more suitable for time-series like data.
 And I wanted to cover the bonus point of showing trends over real-time.
+Moreover, storing and accessing data from Redis is more efficient as Redis stores data on RAM instead of HDD, and in Time-series like data (in my case which is updated every 10 seconds) I wanted faster data access.

 ## Setup Script